AnandChowdhary/hello-bar/README.md

 # Hello Bar

 This is an open-source alternate to the [Hello Bar](https://www.hellobar.com/) service.
-It's a great way to capture leads, announce a sale or discount, etc. It supports targeting based on location, referer, A/B testing, etc.
+It's a great way to capture leads, announce a sale or discount, etc. It supports targeting based on location, referrer, A/B testing, etc.

 [![](https://img.shields.io/travis/AnandChowdhary/hello-bar.svg)](https://travis-ci.org/AnandChowdhary/hello-bar)